 Mobile Pagespeed is testing a slow connection and CPU limited device!

-When looking at mobile speed, make sure you also consider the percentage of mobile users visiting your site.
+When looking at mobile speed, make sure you also consider the percentage of mobile internet users visiting your site.

 Your Pagespeed Insights score isn’t a fixed score!